Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Experiments

 \subsection{Datasets}

-The proposed system is tested using three RGB-D and three RGB datasets which are all apple-tree rows in different orchards separately captured from two sides (see Fig.~\ref{fig:experimentMerge} and Fig.~\ref{fig:dataset2_recons}).
-Our merging algorithm is performed on each dataset to output complete 3D models of tree rows, in which we measure tree morphology for RGB-D datasets and estimate fruit yield for RGB datasets.
-The description of each dataset is as follows: \begin{description} \item[RGB-D Datasets] \emph{Dataset-I} is about an apple-tree row of 21 trees with a lot of wild weed captured in a horizontal view. \emph{Dataset-II} contains 27 trees captured in a tilted view with a focus on tree trunks. \emph{Dataset-III} of 30 trees is collected by a camera attached to a stick in a tilted-top view of tree canopies. \item[RGB Datasets] \emph{Dataset-IV} contains six trees that are mostly planar.
-Most of the apples on these trees (with $270$ apples in total) are fully red and visible from two sides. \emph{Dataset-V} contains ten trees that have non-planar geometry.
-Apples ($274$ in total) in these trees are mostly red. \emph{Dataset-VI} contains six trees that have non-planar geometry.
+The proposed system is tested using three RGB-D and three RGB datasets of apple-tree rows in different orchards separately captured from two sides (see Fig.~\ref{fig:experimentMerge} and Fig.~\ref{fig:dataset2_recons}).
+Our merging algorithm is performed on each dataset to output complete 3D models of tree rows, in which we measure tree morphology for the RGB-D datasets and estimate fruit yield for the RGB datasets.
+The description of each dataset is as follows: \begin{description} \item[RGB-D Datasets] \emph{Dataset-I} (968 images at 30 fps, 1920$\times$1080) contains an apple-tree row of 21 trees with a lot of wild weed captured in a horizontal view. \emph{Dataset-II} (2394 images at 60 fps, 640$\times$480) contains 27 trees captured in a tilted view with a focus on tree trunks. \emph{Dataset-III} (2020 images at 60 fps, 640$\times$480) of 30 trees is collected by a camera attached to a stick in a tilted-top view of the tree canopies. \item[RGB Datasets] \emph{Dataset-IV} (873 images at 30 fps, 1920$\times$1080) contains six trees that are mostly planar.
+Most of the apples on these trees (with $270$ apples in total) are fully red and visible from two sides. \emph{Dataset-V} (1065 images at 30 fps, 1920$\times$1080) contains ten trees that have non-planar geometry.
+Apples ($274$ in total) in these trees are mostly red. \emph{Dataset-VI} (831 images at 30 fps, 1920$\times$1080) contains six trees that have non-planar geometry.
 Fruits ($414$ apples in total) in these trees are a mixture of red and green apples. \end{description}